ashejim/D195/_build/html/_sources/task2.md

 ## C: Design of Data Analytics Solution

-In this section, you will discuss the details of your data analytics solution targetting an expert audience -fellow data analysts.
+In this part, you will discuss the details of your data analytics solution targetting an expert audience -fellow data analysts.
 These sections contain the rigorous data analysis requirements of task 2.
 Thus we recommend completing at least a rough outline of this part before investing time in parts A and B.

 (task2:C1)=

 ### C1 Hypothesis

 Provide a hypothesis supporting the research question or organizational need given in section A1.
 The minimum required hypothesis is one.
 Your hypothesis must be supportable by a hypothesis test or model.